Kokosnootje/Voorbereiding-K3/README.md

 1. Download or clone the git installation
 2. Setup an own database (name, user and password)
-3. Edit the file in /lib/DatabaseSettings.php
+3. Copy the file /lib/DatabaseSettings.example.php to /lib/DatabaseSettings.php
+4. Alter the /lib/DatabaseSettings.php with the correct username, password and database
-4. Change/ add the name/user/password
+5. Change/ add the name/user/password
-5. Open the database in an application of your choice (phpmyadmin/ sequel pro or e.d.)
+6. Open the database in an application of your choice (phpmyadmin/ sequel pro or e.d.)
-6. Open the file /sql/database_init.sql
+7. Open the file /sql/database_init.sql
-7. Copy and paste the information into the database to have a first set ready.
+8. Copy and paste the information into the database to have a first set ready.
-8. Point your webserver/ programm to the /public/index.php file and check if things work.
+9. Point your webserver/ programm to the /public/index.php file and check if things work.

 To see if your installation works you can check if the usage is the same as on the test website: https://kerntaak3.tcr.mncr.nl